-Action item for (or recipient) Date Activity Description Candidate Chair Dean Provost Chair of CRT CRT President Mid October - Second Monday in November Department faculty meet to discuss the application and vote.
-Ballots are submitted according to instructions sent from the Provost.
+Actio on it em f or (o r rec cipier nt) Date Activity Description Candidate Chair 200 Provost Chair of CDT President Department faculty meet to discuss the application and vote.
+Second Monday in November Ballots are submitted according to instructions sent from the Provost.
 The Scribe prepares a summary of the discussion, which is reviewed, discussed, and revised, if necessary (see section on Procedures for Review of Candidates for Tenure and Promotion).
-The Chair forwards to the Dean the original signed Chair evaluation letter signed Departmental summary.
-The Chair forwards the application to the Provost's Office after adding a copy of the signed Chair evaluation letter, a copy of the signed Departmental summary.
-A То То Mid October - Late November Dean reviews application, departmental ballots, Chair evaluation letter, and Departmental summary and writes his/her letter of evaluation for each candidate within his/her college or school.
-A Late November The Dean forwards the Candidate's application to the Provost's Office after adding the Dean's evaluation letter, the original signed Chair evaluation letter, the original signed Departmental summary, and any letters from dissenting Departmental faculty members.
-The Dean also forwards the Departmental ballots to the Provost's Office.
-A То Late November - December Provost's Office forwards the application and all Departmental ballots to the Chair of the Committee on Rank and Tenure.
-A То December The Chair of the Committee on Rank and Tenure advises members of the CRT when they may begin to read all applications.
+The Chair uploads to Box or, for applications in hard copy, forwards to the Dean the original signed Chair evaluation letter signed Departmental summary.
+The Chair forwards the application, only if in hard copy, to the Provost's Office after adding a copy of the signed Departmental summary.
+A То То Mid October - Late November Dean reviews application, departmental ballots, Chair evaluation letter, and Departmental summary and writes his/her letter of evaluation for each candidate within his/her college or school. А Late November The Dean forwards the Candidate's application, via Box or in hard copy as appropriate, to the Provost's Office after adding the Dean's evaluation letter, the original signed Chair evaluation letter, the original signed Departmental summary, and any letters from dissenting Departmental faculty members.
+The Dean also forwards the Departmental ballots to the Provost's Office in hard copy.
+A То Late November - December Provost's Office forwards the application and all Departmental ballots to the Chair of the Committee on Rank and Tenure. А То December The Chair of the Committee on Rank and Tenure advises members of the CRT when they may begin to read all applications.
 A То January - April The CRT deliberates and votes on all applications.
-(See the CRT section of Procedures for Review of Candidates for Tenure and Promotion.)
-A April of following year The Chair of the Committee on Rank and Tenure forwards letters of recommendation to the Provost. То A April of following year Provost reviews applications and CRT letters of recommendation and makes recommendations to the President.
-A То April - May of following year President makes final decisions on promotion and tenure and informs the Candidates. То cc cc сс A May - June Independent appeal process begins.
-Provost's Office oversees the independent appeal process for any Candidate who wishes to A A
+(See the CRT section of Procedures for Review of Candidates for Tenure and Promotion.) А The Chair of the Committee on Rank and Tenure forwards or uploads letters of recommendation to the Provost. То А April of following year Provost reviews applications and CRT letters of recommendation and makes recommendations to the President. А То President makes final decisions on promotion and tenure and informs the Candidates. сс сс сс А May - June Independent appeal process begins.
+Provost's Office A A

-Action item for (or recipient) Date Activity Description Candidate Chair Dean Provost Chair of CRT CRT President appeal a negative decision.
-Upon Completion of the Appeal President considers the appeal, makes the final decision, and informs the Candidate. То сс сс сс A
+Acti on it em fo or (o r rec ipien it) Date Activity Description Candidata Chair Dean Provost Chair of CRT CRT President President considers the appeal, makes the final decision, and informs the Candidate. То сс сс сс A